togakangaroo/togakangaroo.github.io/_posts/2019-10-23-dominos-v-robles.md

 * No law or interpretation of the law therefore changed.
 Everything is the same as it was since at least 1996 and people continue to be able to sue certain websites for lack of ADA compliance.
 The only difference is that for a twenty two month period, the district court opinion was available to be cited in some motions to dismiss and it now no longer is.
 * The court can only rule on what was argued and Domino's did not argue that their website is accessible or that a certain standard be or not be adopted, instead they argued that lack of guidance from the DOJ specific ot their situation meant they didn't have to follow the law, and the court - while sympathetic to the awkwardness of lack of guidance - poitned out that this is not something unique to the web and is either way simply not how the law works.
 * Domino's did not lose a lawsuit, they simply have to actually argue the lawsuit.
 This lawsuit is no different then hundreds of others that have been filed over the years.
 These lawsuits can also still be dismissed, they simply cannot be dismissed automatically because the Americans with Disabilities Act does not apply.
+* The Supreme Court did not rule on anything.
+They simply declined to take up further appeals indicating that they find no flaw in the Circuit Court's logic.

 What happens now?
 Well...Domino's has to actually defend themselves in the lawsuit or settle.
 Personally (and I can't say this enough, I am not a lawyer) - unless something really incriminating emerges in discovery - it doesn't seem to me like Guillermo Robles' case is all that strong.
 He might well lose the suit, but he does get his chance to argue it, and there is nothing so obvious or in violation of Domionos' rights here as for the suit to be dismissed out of hand.